-If you think you will be doing a great deal of travel while your baby or toddler is little, it may be worth it to splurge on a good full-sized stroller that travels well, rather than two strollers of varying quality.
+If you think you will be doing a great deal of travel with baby, it may be worth it to splurge on a good full-sized stroller that travels well, rather than two strollers of varying quality.

 Best Travel Stroller Options – Full-Size: